pulp-platform/riscv-dbg/doc/debug-system.md

 - JTAG Debug Transport Module (DTM) according to the RISC-V Debug Specification.
 - System Bus Access with generic 32 or 64 bit bus interface.
 - Support for up to 2^20 harts through one Debug Module
+- Support for arbitrary memory location of DM
+- Support for one debug scratch register if the DM is located at the zero page.

 ## Description